CodeCatz/litterbox/README.md

     sudo easy_install pip

+That's it.
+You're ready to run and make Flash apps.

 #### An example Flask app

 In your local copy of the litterbox repo, move into the folder Goranche/webServer and run the Python script that start a simple web server.